Major League Baseball Game of the Week: The Fox era (1996–present)

 Major League Baseball made a deal with the Fox Broadcasting Company on November 7, 1995.
-Fox paid a fraction less of the amount of money that CBS paid for the Major League Baseball television rights for the 1990 through 1993 seasons.
+Fox paid a fraction of the amount of money that CBS paid for the Major League Baseball television rights for the 1990 through 1993 seasons.
 Unlike The Baseball Network arrangement, Fox reverted to the format of televising regular season games (approximately 16 weekly telecasts that normally began on Memorial Day weekend) on Saturday afternoons.
 Fox's initial approach was to offer four regionalized telecasts, with exclusivity from 1:00 to 4:00 p.m. in each time zone.

 Like NBC and CBS before it, Fox determined its Saturday schedule by who was playing a team from one of the three largest television markets: New York City, Los Angeles, or Chicago.
 If there was a game which combined two of these three markets, it would be aired.

 In Fox's first season of Major League Baseball coverage in 1996, they averaged a 2.7 rating for its Saturday telecasts.
 That was down 23% from CBS' 3.4 in 1993 despite the latter network's infamy for its rather haphazard Game of the Week schedule.

 In 2004, Fox's Game of the Week telecasts only appeared three times after August 28, due to ratings competition from college football (especially since Fox affiliates may have had syndicated college football broadcasts).
 By that point, Joe Buck, Fox's lead baseball play-by-play announcer, was unavailable to call baseball games, since he had become Fox's top NFL announcer.
 The following two seasons saw similar interruptions in Fox's September coverage.

 Fox renewed its contract in 2006.
 One of the terms of the deal was that, beginning with the 2007 season, the Saturday Game of the Week coverage was extended over the entire season rather than starting after Memorial Day, with most games being aired in the 3:30–7:00 p.m.
 (EDT) time slot.

 In 2014, the Fox Sports 1 cable network began airing regular-season games over 26 Saturdays.
 As a result, MLB regular season coverage on the over the air Fox network was reduced to 12 weeks.

 In 2022, as part of their renewal of rights, Fox agreed to increase their coverage on the broadcast network.
 Most weeks of the season Fox exclusively airs two or three prime time games in regional coverage as part of their Baseball Night in America broadcasts, with FS1 carrying a non-exclusive Saturday afternoon game.
 During September, when the Saturday evening games conflict with Fox's college football obligations, the network carries Thursday night games instead.